good-loop/doc/pages/policy/cookie-policy.md

 Please be aware that in order to use some parts of our site you will need to allow certain essential or functional cookies.
 If you subsequently block or delete those cookies, some aspects of our site may not work properly and you may not be able to access all or part of our site.

-For more information on cookie management and blocking or deleting cookies for a wide variety of browsers, visit <u>[All About Cookies](https://www.google.com/url?q=http://www.allaboutcookies.org&sa=D&ust=1586175737700000)</u>.
+For more information on cookie management and blocking or deleting cookies for a wide variety of browsers, visit <u>[All About Cookies](https://www.allaboutcookies.org)</u>.

-Should you have any questions about the cookies we use or regarding anything else in the policy then please contact our Chief Technology Officer by email at <u>[<span style="background: #ffffff">daniel@good-loop.com</span>](mailto:daniel@good-loop.com)</u>.
+Should you have any questions about the cookies we use or regarding anything else in the policy then please contact our Data Protection Officer by email at <span class='email' data-name='support' data-domain='good-loop.com'>support at good-loop.com</span>.